 1. Cherry Reds

 Cherry Reds proves you don’t have to leave the city centre to find some space for you and your friends to socialise.
-This Birmingham bar and restaurant has set up tables and chairs outside its establishment and with John Bright Street being mainly pedestrianised you needn’t worry too much about cars blocking those rays.
+This Birmingham bar and restaurant has tables and chairs outside its establishment and with John Bright Street being mainly pedestrianised you needn’t worry too much about cars blocking those rays.
 Whether you’re after a plate of pancakes or a few cocktails outdoors, Cherry Reds has got you covered.

 Cherry Reds, 88-92 John Bright Street, B1 1BN

-2. The Loft
+2. The Button Factory

-3. The Floodgate
+3. The Old Crown

-4. Birdies Bar and BBQ
+5. Birdies Bar

 Another outdoor Digbeth dining spot is Birdies, with the bar and restaurant bringing bottomless brunches and live music to the Parliament Street venue.
 Open Thursday to Sunday, you can tuck into street food by Locked & Loaded like burgers, loaded fries, chicken wings and more.
-You can also book one of their booths to listen to live music or watch a movie or sports match from.
+You can also book one of their booths to listen to live music or watch a movie or sports match.

 Birdies Bar and BBQ, The Custard Factory, Gibb Street, B9 4AA

-5. St Paul’s House
+6. St Paul’s House

 This Jewellery Quarter gem has a magnificent, covered terrace featuring beautiful wicker chairs to relax as you have a catch up over a cocktail or two.
-The bar and restaurant, plus hotel, offers an extensive cocktail including some Birmingham-inspired ones such as Colmore Rose, Bournville and Jeweller’s Gate, to name a few.
+The bar and restaurant, plus the hotel, offers an extensive cocktail menu including some Birmingham-inspired ones such as Colmore Rose, Bournville and Jeweller’s Gate, to name a few.
 You can also make the most of the outdoor dining spot by booking a bottomless brunch or Sunday roast here.

-7. Grace and James
+8. Grace + James

 Grace and James, 23 York Road, B14 7SA

-8. The Plough at Harborne
+9. The Plough

 The Plough at Harborne, 21 High Street, B17 9NT

-9. Couch
+10. Couch

 A day of sunshine definitely calls for a cocktail and the ones at Couch in Stirchley look almost too good to drink (but we will!), plus their one of the top 50 cocktail bars in the country!
 One of their drinks menus has featured cocktails named after iconic films such as In Bruges, Cool Runnings and The Breakfast Club.
 Cult classics and cocktails are definitely the perfect match!
 Couch’s garden seating is available to chill in, with the bar open Wednesdays to Sundays.